ericwastaken/rw_trelloreport/README.md

 - v1.1.3
   - Tweaks to the README to make it more generic.
   - Implemented GitPod support.
+  - Randomized the IDs in the readme and sample files.
 - v1.1.2
   - Introduced a new script "search" to allow for a report based on a search string (or a search for cards where a certain user is a member.)
   - Refactored "lists" to use the board url id from the **conf.json** file instead of as a command line input.